piroor/treestyletab/README.md

 In other words, adding such a menu can disguise fatal problems which really should be solved.

 And, high customizability for details of features is out of TST's purpose.
-I hope to provide only very required options which are truly un-omitable.
+I want to provide only very required options which are truly un-omitable.
 Too many optional features will kill this project, because they will cloud the important concept of TST and will bring together people who don't like my core vision about TST.
 Instead, sorry but please fork this project and modify it for your usecase.